Files generated and used by NDepend

 Guidances to share NDepend files in your Source Code Management (SCM)

 - .ndproj: An NDepend project file attached to a Visual Studio solution is a good candidate to be committed with the solution file in the SCM tool.
 In such case, if a user that doesn't have NDepend installed gather the solution and the NDepend project file, nothing will happen.
+If the NDepend GitHub action is used, it is easy to download a project and its recent analysis result.

 - .ndrules, .ndsettings: rules and settings files referenced by an NDepend project committed in the SCM must be committed as well.